 Begin with:

-• Pick a few clear business goals
+• Define a few clear business goals

-Adjust as needed based on results.
+• Adjust regularly based on performance

 Frequently Asked Questions